All windows and doors, usually had expanded steel mesh, used for barbeque’s fitted to them in an angle iron frame.

-3) It was usual to have a designated safe room, with the Radio, within the farmhouse that could be defended until support arrived.
+Most had a designated safe room, with the Radio, within the farmhouse that could be defended until support arrived.
 Sometimes this was a central corridor that allowed the farmer to move into other rooms to attack those outside through the windows.
-In the loft or ceiling over the safe room, some farmers laid sand bags to deal with possible mortar attacks

-5)At the very furthest perimeter, ( about 200 m away from the farm house ) a “fence” is placed , this is simply a coil of wire (about 60 cm loops that are hard to avoid, and impossible to see at night ) placed at random each day, the coiled wire is designed to move when disturbed and rattle the soda cans with stones in, that are attached to it , to wake the dogs, forming an effective trip wire alarm.
+the basic setup was, at the very furthest perimeter, ( about 200 m away from the farm house ) a “fence” is placed , this is simply a coil of wire (about 60 cm loops that are hard to avoid, and impossible to see at night ) placed at random each day, the coiled wire is designed to move when disturbed and rattle the soda cans with stones in, that are attached to it , to wake the dogs, forming an effective trip wire alarm.

 a ditch of about 60 cm deep and 1m wide was dug around the outer fence a few meters away to stop vehicles battering through the fences.
-The fence was about 50 m- 100m away from the main house (out of throwing distance for petrol bombs and grenades but within accurate rifle fire range), the outer fence was lower ( mainly due to cost ) and topped and bottomed with barb wire and alarmed with simple soda cans with stones inside that would rattle and wake the dogs, if they were disturbed, this fence would often enclose all the outbuildings, a well or dam, and a veggie garden.
+The fence was about 40m or more away from the main house (out of throwing distance for petrol bombs and grenades but within accurate rifle fire range), the outer fence was lower ( mainly due to cost ) and topped and bottomed with barb wire and alarmed with simple soda cans with stones inside that would rattle and wake the dogs, if they were disturbed, this fence would often enclose all the outbuildings, a well or dam, and a veggie garden.